-Fostering Together is pleased to be able to partner with some amazing agencies, businesses and non-profits who provide services and supports to foster families and the children in their care.
+Fostering Together is pleased to be able to partner with some amazing agencies, businesses and non-profits and community members who provide services and supports to foster families and the children in their care.
+The support and resources we provide to children and families is made possible through a strong support network of community-minded businesses and organizations.
+We are grateful to each of these partners for their support.

 BACA (Bikers Against Child Abuse) is a non-profit, 501-C-3 tax exempt organization that exists to provide aid, comfort, safety, and support for children that have been sexually, physically, and emotionally abused.
 They are dedicated to the principle that one of the basic rights of childhood is to be safe and protected, and when the child’s family and environment have failed them, they stand ready to provide it to them through a variety of services.